-To induce valuable employees to join or remain at our company, in addition to salary and periodic cash incentives, we have generally granted Cash-Based Equity Awards that vest over time.
+To induce valuable employees to join or remain at our company we have generally granted time-based incentive awards in addition to salary and periodic cash incentives.
+Prior to the Spin-Off, these awards generally consisted of Cash-Based Equity Awards that vest over time and after the Spin-Off, these awards consisted of grants of RSUs.
 The value to employees of these grants that vest over time may at any time be insufficient to counteract more lucrative offers from other companies.
+In connection with the Spin-Off, the Cash-Based Equity Awards converted into RSUs (the "RSU Conversion") in accordance with the Employee Matters Agreement, dated June 24, 2024, by and between us and Illumina (the "Employee Matters Agreement").
+As a result of the RSU conversion, the fair market value of each employee's RSU award after the RSU Conversion was substantially lower than the face value of the Cash-Based Equity Awards prior to the RSU Conversion, particularly for award tranches vesting after 2024.
+Subsequent to September 30, 2024, we granted 2.4 million RSUs to our employees, but this may not be sufficient to motivate and retain employees.
 Although we have employment agreements with certain key employees, these employment agreements provide for at-will employment, which means that any of our employees could leave our employment at any time, with or without notice.
 If we are unable to attract and incentivize highly qualified personnel on acceptable terms in a timely manner, or at all, our business and results of operations may suffer.